ycpcs/cs481-fall2019-RT/syllabus.md

 	* **Team Saturn:**  Visualization and Virtualization (C#, .NET, JS, Unity, VR (HTC Vive), AR (MS Hololens)<br>
 	* **Team Luna:**    Cross-Platform Mobile Application (Android, Swift, XCode, React, Xamarin, etc.)

 The standard user interface for the Radio Telescope is a web-based GUI.
 The website and control room application interface via the back-end server and database.
-The new mobile development application will also interact with the bacl-end server and database.
+The new mobile development application will also interact with the back-end server and database.
 The simulation, visualization, and virtualization components will be able to substitute for the physical radio telescope, serve as SW test tools, and also be used as educational tools by YCAS.

 The Radio Telescope Engineering Capstone Team Drive has been shared with you - you can view all of their accumulated information.
 It is not, however, open for you to create or edit content.
 You may use their work, but whatever content you do use, you must cite or reference the source.